 If the chemotherapy stops or slows the cancer, then maintenance therapy with targeted treatments may be used for certain patients (see "Targeted therapy," below).

-Neoadjuvant chemotherapy is a medical term to describe chemotherapy that is given before surgery.
+Neoadjuvant chemotherapy is a medical term used to describe chemotherapy that is given before surgery.
 It is done to reduce the size of a tumor before surgery.
 It is usually started after a biopsy, so the doctors can determine where the tumor began.
 Neoadjuvant chemotherapy is usually given for 3 to 4 cycles before considering surgery, called interval surgery.
 This treatment usually consists of carboplatin (available as a generic drug) given intravenously with paclitaxel (Taxol) or other drugs.
 The typical treatment cycle is to be given these drugs every 3 weeks.
 Talk with your doctor about which scheduling option is best for your treatment plan.

-In 2016, the American Society of Clinical Oncology (ASCO) and the Society of Gynecologic Oncology (SGO) released a joint clinical practice guideline on the use of neoadjuvant chemotherapy to treat women with newly diagnosed, advanced ovarian/fallopian tube cancer.
+In 2016, the American Society of Clinical Oncology (ASCO) and the Society of Gynecologic Oncology (SGO) released a joint clinical practice guideline on the use of neoadjuvant chemotherapy to treat newly diagnosed, advanced ovarian/fallopian tube cancer.
 Listen to a podcast about what this treatment guideline means for patients.

 Adjuvant chemotherapy is a medical term to describe chemotherapy that is given after surgery to destroy any remaining cancer.
 For these types of cancer, the specific drugs typically are carboplatin given with paclitaxel or other drugs intravenously (IV).
 Most of these drugs are given once every 3 weeks.

 Another approach is called “dose-dense” chemotherapy.
 This is when paclitaxel is given weekly instead of every 3 weeks.
 Research studies have shown conflicting results on the effectiveness of this approach.
 Some studies show better outcomes with dose-dense chemotherapy, and others show that the outcomes are the same.
-Recent clinical trials in the United States and Europe did not show a benefit of dose-dense chemotherapy, compared to chemotherapy given every 3 weeks in contrast to a clinical trial from Japan.
+Recent clinical trials in the United States and Europe did not show a benefit of dose-dense chemotherapy compared to chemotherapy given every 3 weeks, in contrast to a clinical trial from Japan.

 Adjuvant chemotherapy can also be infused directly into the abdomen through a second port.
 This is called intraperitoneal or “IP” chemotherapy.
-This approach may be considered for women with stage III cancer after a debulking surgery that removes all visible disease.
+This approach may be considered for people with stage III cancer after a debulking surgery that removes all visible disease.
 However, the effectiveness of IP chemotherapy is not clear.
 While some research studies have shown that IP treatment may offer more benefit than IV treatment in some patients, more recent research has shown no difference between IV and IP chemotherapy, especially when bevacizumab (Avastin) is added to the treatment.

 A treatment plan that adds bevacizumab to adjuvant chemotherapy with carboplatin and paclitaxel, followed by a course of bevacizumab alone, was approved by the U.S. Food and Drug Administration (FDA) in 2018.
 Bevacizumab is a targeted therapy that stops blood vessel growth (see "Targeted therapy," below).
-This adjuvant treatment is approved for women with stage III or stage IV ovarian/fallopian tube/peritoneal cancer.
+This adjuvant treatment is approved for people with stage III or stage IV ovarian/fallopian tube/peritoneal cancer.
 In general, bevacizumab used for ovarian/fallopian tube cancer has prolonged the time before the cancer returns in some patients.

 Talk with your doctor about which plan is best for your situation.
 With each of these approaches, doctors consider a variety of factors, such as age, kidney function, and other existing health problems before recommending a treatment schedule.